The Rebirth of the Dalek

 Exhibition Daleks Invade Cardiff

-Meanwhile, the permanent Doctor Who Exhibition at Cardiff opened in the Red Dragon Centre and Specialist were asked to provide a second exhibition prop, ‘New Series Dalek Weathered’ or Dalek NSDW.
+A ‘permanent’ Doctor Who Exhibition at Cardiff (Doctor Who Up Close) opened in late 2005 at the Red Dragon Centre.
+As with the Brighton display, the exhibition featured mainly exhibits from the ‘New Series’.
+Specialist were asked to provide a second exhibition prop for the display – ‘New Series Dalek Weathered’ or Dalek NSDW.
 This Dalek was weathered in the style of the TV Daleks unlike the Brighton prop.
-It joined the original NSDB in Wales.
-These two would become the only Daleks which Specialist supplied to BBC Exhibitions as the company’s involvement in building Daleks ended in the summer of 2006.
+It did, however, feature similar animatronics.
+Before joining the exhibition, Dalek NSDW had a day out at the Cardiff Waterstone’s store in November.

 This Planet Earth